neubot/dash/PRIVACY.md

 https://nexa.polito.it/) and is now run by Simone Basso, an independent Internet researcher who originally developed Neubot.

-Neubot has signed a Memorandum of Understanding (MoU) with [Measurement Lab](https://www.measurementlab.net/) that allows Neubot to host measurement server-side software on the distributed fleet of measurement servers maintaned by Measurement Lab (henceforth M-Lab).
+Simone Basso has signed a Memorandum of Understanding (MoU) with [Measurement Lab](https://www.measurementlab.net/) that allows Neubot to run measurement server-side software on the distributed fleet of measurement servers maintaned by Measurement Lab (henceforth M-Lab).